NeonSpork/appwrite-blog-example/README.md

 _Heads up: you'll need to create a user the first time you do this!_

-Once you're in, create a project and copy the project ID and replace `[YOUR_PROJECT_ID]` in [/src/environment/environment.ts](https://github.com/NeonSpork/appwrite-blog-example/blob/stable/src/environments/environment.ts) with your unique project ID (the _number_ in single quotes).
+Once you're in, create a project and copy the project ID and replace `PROJECT_ID` in [/src/environment/environment.ts](https://github.com/NeonSpork/appwrite-blog-example/blob/stable/src/environments/environment.ts) with your unique project ID (the _number_ in single quotes).

 ### Create a user for yourself in the Appwrite project